deeplearning540/deeplearning540.github.io/_sources/lesson05/content.rst.txt

 * A perceptron takes multiple inputs, multiplies each by a weight value and sums the weighted inputs.
 It then applies an activation function to the sum.
 * Multiple perceptrons can be combined to form a neural network which can solve functions that aren’t linearly separable.
 * We can train a whole neural network with the back propagation algorithm. keras includes an implementation of this algorithm.
+* To ensure the whole data set can be used in training and testing we can train multiple times with different subsets of the data acting as training/testing data.
+This is called cross validation.
-* To ensure the whole dataset can be used in training and testing we can train multiple times with different subsets of the data acting as training/testing data.
+* To ensure the whole data set can be used in training and testing we can train multiple times with different subsets of the data acting as training/testing data.
 This is called cross validation.

 Content